gotchoices/MyCHIPs/doc/Users.md

 could be understood with a glance and that would encourage people to behave in a way that is in their best financial interest.

-This "Visual Balance Sheet" is intended to quantify several important aspects of one's balance sheet into a graphical object that is interesting to look at and easy to understand.
+This "Visual Balance Sheet" ([prototyped here](../test/visbs/index.html)) is intended to quantify several important aspects of one's balance sheet into a graphical object that is interesting to look at and easy to understand.

 Quantities to model:
   - Total tally assets (stocks and debit-balance foils)